dougeby/IntuneDocs/intune-user-help/enroll-device-android-microsoft-intune-app.md

 1. Turn on your new or factory-reset device.
 2. On the **Welcome** screen, select your language.
     a.
 If you've been instructed to enroll with a QR code or NFC, follow the step that matches the method:
         * NFC: Tap your NFC-supported device against a programmer device to connect to your organization's network.
 Follow the onscreen prompts.
 When you reach the screen for Chrome's Terms of Service, continue to step 5.
         * QR code: Complete the steps in [QR code enrollment](#qr-code-enrollment).

     b.
-If you've been instructed to use another method, scontinue to step 3.
+If you've been instructed to use another method, continue to step 3.

 1. Connect to Wi-Fi and tap **NEXT**.
 Follow the step that matches your enrollment method.